A variational method for functionals depending on eigenvalues

-With this point of view, extraction of Palais-Smale sequences from variational problems on eigenvalue functionals follows the classical constructions for $\mathcal{C}^1$ functionals (see for instance the nice book \cite{struwe}).
 This method is explained in Section \ref{sec1}.
-In particular, we explain how this new point of view is available for min-max variational problems on combinations of eigenvalues.
-As in the previous methods, the main difficulty is to prove convergence of \textit{Palais-Smale} sequences.
-A wide part of the current paper is devoted to prove this convergence for functionals depending on combinations of Laplace eigenvalues (proof or Proposition \ref{palaissmale} in Section \ref{sec2}) or combinations of Steklov eigenvalues (proof of Proposition \ref{palaissmalesteklov} in Section \ref{sec3}) in dimension 2.
-We rewrite here a proof of the main theorems in \cite{petrides-4} and \cite{petrides-5} to simplify and enlighten the techniques used there and we give new convergence results on Palais-Smale sequences ($H^{-1}$ convergence of maximizing sequences, convergence of spectral indices to the spectral index of the limit).
-A short summary of the systematic technique we use for convergence of Palais-Smale sequences is given after Proposition \ref{palaissmale}.
-This technique is also developped in \cite{petrides-6} for eigenvalues of the Laplacian in higher dimensions, with all the specificities due to higher dimensions.
-We emphasize that this systematic approach is promising to solve many other variational problems on eigenvalues.
+In particular, we develop a new variational framework that is well adapted to eigenvalue functionals : we choose spaces of admissible variables that allow us to define eigenvalues, and their derivatives in order to apply the Ekeland variational principle.
+As in the previous methods, the main difficulty is then to prove convergence of \textit{Palais-Smale} sequences.
+A wide part of the current paper is devoted to prove the convergence of minimizing sequences in a conformal class for functionals depending on combinations of Laplace eigenvalues (proof or Proposition \ref{palaissmalegeneral} in Section \ref{sec2}) or combinations of Steklov eigenvalues (proof of Proposition \ref{palaissmalegeneralsteklov} in Section \ref{sec3}) in dimension 2, that lead to Theorem \ref{theo:main}.
+In Section \ref{sec4}, we list $\eps$-regularity results on harmonic maps and free boundary harmonic maps into ellipsoids that are independent of the dimension of the target ellipsoids up to control there excentricity: the proof of these quite new results, first oberved in \cite{KS} or \cite{kkms} in the case of the sphere is given in \cite{petrides-10}.
+All along the paper, we then rewrite a proof of the main theorems in \cite{petrides-4} and \cite{petrides-5} to simplify and enlighten the techniques used there, and we prove that this convergence holds for any maximizing sequence.